imclerran/roc-isodate/README.md

 Note that due to the expense of purchasing the ISO 8601-2:2019 standard document, my implementation is based on a [2016 pre-release][iso_8601_doc] copy of the 8601-1 standard, so my implementation may not fully conform to the latest revision to the standard.

 ## Progress
-- Full support for parsing all date string types.
+- Full support for parsing all date representations.
-- Local time representations are fully supported.
+- Full support for parseing local time representations.
 - can Parse from `Str` or from a `List U8` of Utf-8 bytes.

 ## Future Plans